 12 Washington Street, the Patrick Riley house (1880) - This house was built between 1872 and 1884 for Patrick and Ellen Riley.
 Riley was a farmer and he and his wife owned this house and the one at #16.
 By 1924 this house was occupied by Maurice and Mary Blaquiere.

 1 Manning Street, the E.H.
 Martin house (1880) - The E. H. Martin house originally faced Central Street.
 It was moved back one lot and turned to face Manning St.

-387 Linebrook Road, Perley Farm (1880) - David Tullar Perley owned the largest farm in the western part of the town.
+387 Linebrook Road, David Tulley Perley farm (1880) - David Tullar Perley owned the largest farm in the western part of the town.
 This house was built in 1850, but was ’embellished’ in the 1880’s to its Victorian appearance.

 21 North Main Street, the Theodore Cogswell house (1880) - Abram D. Wait, et.al., sold this lot to Theodore F. Cogswell (953:203).
 Cogswell removed the 17th century house, once the “Black Horse Saloon” and built this Second Empire house at 21 North Main Street in Ipswich in 1880, with a fine Mansard roof.
 Cogswell was a grocer as well as clerk and treasurer of the Ipswich Savings Bank.
 He also built the Victorian “painted lady” on North Main Street for his daughter and her husband after demolishing a first period home on that site.